The Huntsville/Madison County CVB wants to help visitors navigate the evolving COVID-19 landscape, and our top priority is the health and...

 Huntsville Attraction and Event Updates

 The CVB is in close contact with our hospitality partners and will update this list as the situation evolves.
 The Huntsville/Madison County Visitor Center and the Huntsville International Airport visitors kiosk are now open with revised operating hours.
-Please note that protective face masks are required while visiting both the downtown and airport locations.
+Please note that protective face masks are recommended while visiting both the downtown and airport locations.

 The U.S. Veterans Memorial Museum is open Wednesday-Saturday, 10 am - 4 pm.